-- Verify that the student's IEP indicates that the student will take the MTAS. - Complete the applicable MTAS Test Administrators training course. - Complete any additional trainings or resources that your district may require. - Schedule times to administer tasks one-on-one. - Ensure that students are familiar with the test materials and administration of the MTAS using the item samplers.
-MTAS item samplers are available for each grade and subject on PearsonAccess Next, including an example of the new reading and science task formats. (http://minnesota.pearsonaccessnext.com) under Preparing for Testing > Item Samplers. - Once test materials are delivered, review and prepare all MTAS materials that may be used in administration including: - Reviewing all scripted tasks and passages in the Task Administration Manual, Presentation Pages, Passages and/or Phenomena Book, and Response Option Cards. - Making adaptations (for example, enlarging materials or incorporating texture) to Presentation Pages and Response Option Cards for individual student needs. - Determining any objects or manipulatives that may be needed for the presentation of the task to the student.
-New for 2022-23: The object lists are now located at the beginning of each math and science section of the printed Task Administration Manuals that are shipped to districts and schools. - Complete the LCI once for each student and follow your district's process for entering the LCI in PearsonAccess Next or providing the LCI form to the designated staff for data entry.
-New for 2022-23: The LCI form is now perforated in the printed Task Administration Manuals for ease of use during administration.
+- Verify that the student's IEP indicates that the student will take the MTAS. - Complete the applicable MTAS Test Administrators required trainings. - Complete any additional courses or resources that your district may require. - Schedule times to administer tasks one-on-one. - Ensure that students are familiar with the test materials and administration of the MTAS using the released questions.
+MTAS released questions are available for each grade and subject on PearsonAccess Next, including examples of the new reading and science field test task formats, under Preparing for Testing > Student Readiness Tools. - Once test materials are delivered, review and prepare all MTAS materials that may be used in administration including: - Reviewing all scripted tasks and passages in the Task Administration Manual, Presentation Pages, Passages and/or Phenomena Book, and Response Option Cards. - Making adaptations (for example, enlarging materials or incorporating texture) to Presentation Pages and Response Option Cards for individual student needs. - Determining any objects or manipulatives that may be needed for the presentation of the task to the student.
+The object lists are located at the beginning of each math and science section of the printed Task Administration Manuals that are shipped to districts and schools. - Complete the LCI once for each student and follow your district's process for entering the LCI in PearsonAccess Next or providing the LCI form to the designated staff for data entry.
+The LCI form is perforated in the printed Task Administration Manuals for ease of use during administration.
 Since this form contains private student data, it must be kept in a secure location.
 Refer to Data Entry in PearsonAccess Next for more information on keeping this form on file following administration. - Determine which room(s) will be used for testing.
 The test may be administered in a classroom or other room where instruction is typically provided.
 However, no other students may be present in the room while the test is being administered.